brsanthiago/OlimpiadasWeb/README.md

 # olimpiadas-android
-Android Client for consume api from olimpiadas-web olimpiadas-web is available at the following link: https://github.com/fabiohbarbosa/olimpiadas-web
+Android Client for consume api from olimpiadas-web, available at the following link: https://github.com/fabiohbarbosa/olimpiadas-web